MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions

 \subsection{Querying Factual Knowledge in LLMs}

-As in knowledge graphs (e.g., \cite{Lin_Liu_Sun_Liu_Zhu_2015}), we represent a fact as a triple $(s, r, o)$, consisting of a subject ($s$), a relation ($r$), and an object ($o$).
-We manually construct a natural language prompt template $t_r(\cdot)$ for each type of relation $r$ as a way of querying knowledge from a language model.
+We represent a fact as a triple $(s, r, o)$, consisting of a subject ($s$), a relation ($r$), and an object ($o$), and manually construct a natural language prompt template $t_r(\cdot)$ for each type of relation $r$ as a way of querying knowledge from a language model~\cite{petroni2019language}.
 This template takes a subject $s$ as input and generates a question or a cloze-style statement $t_r(s)$.
 For instance, given the subject $\emph{United Kingdom}$ and the relation $\emph{head of government}$, we can form a cloze sentence \emph{The Prime Minister of the United Kingdom is \_\_}.

 We consider an autoregressive language model $f\colon \mathcal{X} \to \mathcal{Y}$, which takes a piece of text $x \in \mathcal{X}$ as input and predicts $y \in \mathcal{Y}$, the continuation of $x$.
 Given a fact triple $(s, r, o)$, we can query the language model to recall the fact by feeding the prompt $t_r(s)$ as input and matching the output $f(t_r(s))$ with the object $o$.
-While prior work has studied how to prompt to extract more knowledge~\cite{petroni2019language,jiang2020can,zhong2021factual}, we simply use manually-written templates, as enhancing knowledge retrieval is not our focus.
+While prior work has studied how to prompt to extract more knowledge~\cite{jiang2020can,shin2020autoprompt,zhong2021factual}, we simply use manually-written templates, as enhancing knowledge retrieval is not our focus.